 In all of this rambling, I still haven't accounted for the 5 players from Group 1, for whom we have no combine data.
 When you consider the disproportionate degree to which players with better short shuttle times seem to be dominating the center position, it could lead you to the not so wild hunch that 2 or 3 of these unaccounted for players probably would fall into Group 2 or 3 as well.
 This would just push the overall representation of athletically gifted players even higher.
 If just 2 of these 5 players only made it as high as Group 2, then 20 out of 32 (62.5%) starting center jobs would be occupied by a group of players that only make up 17.87% of the population.
 It could conceivably be even higher.

 You may have also noticed that as the players short shuttle times improved from Group 1, to Group 2, to Group 3, that there were corresponding improvements to the average Kangaroo Score for each group.
-In reality though, there is only a correlation of about 0.17 between the individual player's short shuttle times and their Kangaroo Scores, which is rather low.
+In reality though, there is only a R^2 value of about 0.17 between the individual player's short shuttle times and their Kangaroo Scores, which is a rather low correlation.
 Still, the Kangaroo Score would be the second factor that I would probably consider when looking for a center.
 As I said earlier, I think this additional factor might partially explain how Nick Hardwick has succeeded, while being in Group 1.
-So, using the same criteria as before, what percentage of the population has a Kangaroo Score that is at least average, while also running the short shuttle drill in under 4.49 seconds (might as well be greedy here and shoot for Group 3)?
+So, using the same criteria as before, what percentage of the population has a Kangaroo Score that is at least average (average being a result of "0"), while also running the short shuttle drill in under 4.49 seconds (might as well be greedy here and shoot for Group 3)?
 That would be 4.01% of the population, or 1.64 players per draft class.
-Despite the rarity of this sort of physical ability, 7 seven such players (21.875% of the 32) were starters in 2012, which is 5.45 times as many as you would expect.
+Despite the rarity of this sort of physical ability, 7 seven such players (21.875% of the 32) were starters in 2012, which is 5.45 times as many as you would expect if this was all just dumb luck.
 In the 2013 Draft, two players were selected who fit this mold.
 One was David Quessenberry, who I mentioned is now listed as a guard for the Texans, and the other is that same Group 3 center prospect that I previously said I would reveal.
 So, let's see who this player is, and match them up against the first center who was selected in the 2013 draft.

 Who would you guess will end up doing better?
 Travis Frederick?
 Or, Eric Kush?
 Plus, Eric Kush was available 139 picks later than Travis Frederick.
 Whether Kush will actually end up doing well, is impossible for me to say.
 Despite that, the numbers would suggest that there is a high probability of this happening.